 What Are State Supplemental Benefits for SSI Disability?

 Supplemental Security Income, or SSI, is a federally funded disability program that pays low-income recipients a set monthly amount.
 The SSI disability benefit provided by the federal government is the same in all states.
-However, in most states, SSI recipients can also receive an additional supplementary payment from their state, giving them a monthly benefit amount that's higher than the federal amount ($914 in 2023).
+But in most states, SSI recipients can also receive an additional state supplementary payment from their state, giving them a monthly benefit amount that's higher than the federal amount ($967 in 2025).
 Some states, however, pay a supplement only when a person with a disability lives in a certain setting, such as an adult care home or nursing home.

 What Is a State Supplemental Payment?

 SSI state supplemental payments are monthly cash payments paid out of state funds, rather than federal funds.
 These payments supplement monthly federal SSI payments.
-The federal payment is a maximum of $914 for an individual, though it can often be less if an SSI recipient works or receives free food or shelter.
+The federal payment is a maximum of $967 for an individual (or $1,450 for a couple) in 2025, though the payment is often less if an SSI recipient works or receives free food or shelter.

 Which States Pay the SSI Supplement?

-Every state except Arizona, North Dakota, and West Virginia currently pays a state supplement to its disabled residents who receive SSI.
+Every state except Arizona, Mississippi, North Dakota, and West Virginia currently pays a state supplement to its disabled residents who receive SSI.
+The District of Columbia pays a supplement to recipients who live in certain settings.

 Who Writes the Supplement Check?

 The Social Security Administration (SSA) administers the state supplement for some states.
-The states with Social Security-administered supplemental payments are: California, Delaware, District of Columbia, Hawaii, Iowa, Michigan, Montana, Nevada, New Jersey, Pennsylvania, Rhode Island, and Vermont.
-In these states, your application for SSI is an application for the state supplement as well, and you'll receive one check from Social Security that combines the federal and state SSI benefits.
+The states with Social Security-administered supplemental payments are: California, Delaware, the District of Columbia, Hawaii, Iowa, Michigan, Montana, Nevada, New Jersey, Pennsylvania, Rhode Island, and Vermont.

 In states that administer their own supplement program, you have to file a supplemental application with the state agency that manages the payments to get the extra monthly payment.
 You can find the amount of the supplemental payment for these states in our state-by-state disability pages.